paul-ollis/vim-vpe/docs/api/api.vpe.mapping.rst

             The sequence of keys that triggered the mapping.

+        .. py:attribute:: lidx

+            The index of the current line.

         .. py:attribute:: mode

             The mode in which the mapping was triggered (normal, visual,